raspberrypilearning/stress-ball/en/step_6.md

 Now, you will add a better sound effect to your stress ball.

 --- no-print ---

+--- task ---

 Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step6.gif)

+--- /task ---

+--- /no-print ---

 Now, follow the instructions for each task below.
---- /no-print ---

 --- task ---
 Click on the **Sounds** tab.